led her dog, Bengi, over the footbridge and down to the deserted roadside

 "He's the cholesterol goblin."

-as you're a vegetarian, what could be better than a nice salad?"
+"Well, as you're a vegetarian, what could be better than a nice

-I know I have some vegeburgers somewhere about."
-The smudge threw
+know I have some vegeburgers somewhere about."
+The smudge threw open a

-a catering size box of strange coloured burgers into a deep fryer full
+catering size box of strange coloured burgers into a deep fryer full of

-to feed a convention of lapsed dieters.
-There was no way they were going
+a convention of lapsed dieters.
+There was no way they were going to get that

 “You’ll start a fire!"
 Deepa warned.

-than the deep fryer slipped from its nebulous fingers.
-The contents
+the deep fryer slipped from its nebulous fingers.
+The contents fell onto a

-fell onto a red hot element of the cooker and a ball of flame hit the
+red hot element of the cooker and a ball of flame hit the ceiling.

 Deepa seized Bengi’s lead and they ran.
 Neither